TikTok's fate in the U.S. could hinge on who controls its algorithm

 Previously, TikTok had also seemed unwilling to budge.
 In May, when the platform was challenging a 2024 law banning TikTok in the U.S., the company said in a legal filing that "divesting TikTok Inc.'s U.S. business and completely severing it from the globally integrated platform of which it is a part is not commercially, technologically, or legally feasible."

-But China's position on the fate of TikTok's core technology could be softening.
-When details of the possible framework deal were released this week, Wang Jingtao, deputy director of China's Central Cyberspace Affairs Commission, told reporters in Madrid that the tentative deal with the U.S. over TikTok's fate included an agreement over "the use of intellectual property rights," according the Associated Press.
+Although key elements of the framework deal remain unclear, when some details were released earlier this week, Wang Jingtao, deputy director of China's Central Cyberspace Affairs Commission, told reporters in Madrid that the arrangement included agreement over "the use of intellectual property rights," according the Associated Press.

 William Akoto, an assistant professor at American University, thinks ByteDance executives may be urging the Chinese government to strike a deal so the company can continue earning revenue from the algorithm, while maintaining a foothold in the U.S.